kiideveloper/pokiimap-human/README.md

 If you just want to use it, get it here
 ###[Download Section](https://github.com/kiideveloper/pokiimap/releases)

+###[WARNING] If you try to catch the pokemon and they all fleed, that means you teleport too much and is temporarily blocked from catching anything.
+Close the game and wait 15 mins before trying it again!

 - Download and install the APK
 - Press the buttons to play